svanellewee/peculiar-computing/content/posts/uml-networking.md

 ## Running one Usermode Linux Instance

 After installing the usermode linux kernel next we should run an instance.
-On the host's side a 'tapX' device will appear with ip `192.168.0.254`
+On the host's side a 'tapX' device will appear with ip `192.168.0.254`.
+In this case it is `tap0`.

 ```bash
 cd ~/source/buildroot